sshyran/alpine-cloud-images/profiles/README.md

 * The AMI's login user is currently hard coded to be `alpine`.
 Changes to [tiny-ec2-bootstrap](https://github.com/mcrute/tiny-ec2-bootstrap) are required before we can truly make `ami_user` configurable.

-* Currently, it is not possible to add/modify/remove arbitrary files (such as service config files) on the filesystem which ultimately becomes the AMI.
-  One workaround is to use a "user data" script to make any necessary changes (during the "default" runlevel) when an instance first launches.